jcorrean/professional.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Design and planning of a course in basic data science with R
-      - Delivering online synchronous lectures for the personnel
+      - Delivering online synchronous lectures for the personnel of Ingenio Pantaleon
       - Understand and applied solutions to problems of extraction, transformation, and loading data

 # Skills